What is herbal medicine?

 Summary of Their Roles in TCM

-Herbal medicine in TCM offers a holistic, personalized, and deeply rooted approach to health by nurturing the body’s balance and stimulating its innate healing capabilities.
+Herbal medicine in TCM offers a holistic approach to health.
+It is personalized and deeply rooted.
+This method nurtures the body’s balance and stimulates its innate healing capabilities.

 Herbs are selected based on their energetic nature (warming, cooling), flavor, and impact on specific organs or channels.
 They work in synergy to restore balance, regulate Qi and blood flow, strengthen organ function, and alleviate symptoms.
 TCM herbs are tailored to individual needs and formulated as powders, capsules, or decoctions.